 Over the years, he has won many impressive international and local awards.

 Danny Paul On Location

 |Danny Paul...
 The Beginnings of a Photographic Artist

-My grandmother realized I was very creative and gave me a used Leica professional camera when I was in second grade.
+My grandmother realized I was very creative and gave me a previously owned Leica professional camera when I was in second grade.
 I brought the camera to school every day and photographed my classmates.
 I also loved to draw... pencil and pen/ink.

 Dad leased a 100 acre farm just outside Minneapolis, complete with a house, sheds and barn.
-Soon, we had dogs, cats, three pigs, a bull, a cow, one chicken, and several horses.
+We had dogs, cats, three pigs, a bull, a cow, one chicken, and several horses.
 People boarded their horses with us.
 I had fun photographing the animals, especially the horses!
-(One of my first photos using the Leica camera my grandmother gave me is the one above of our mare, Betty, and her foal, Chanhassen.)
+(One of my first photos using the Leica camera my grandmother gave me is the one above right of our mare, Betty, with her foal, Chanhassen.)

 I didn't win the Derby.
 But, I received an award for

 the best looking car and best brakes.
-I built another car when I was
+I built a second car when I was

 twelve.
 Again, I won best looking car and best brakes.
 Plus, I was runner